2023 Best Business Schools in Michigan

 Learn more about these excellent schools below:

-Our analysis found University of Michigan - Ann Arbor to be the best school for business students in Michigan.
+Our rankings named University of Michigan - Ann Arbor the best school in Michigan for business students working on their degree.

 Degree recipients from U-M accumulate an average of $17,682 in student debt by the time they complete their degree.
-If you borrow this amount, expect your monthly student loan payment to be around $419, assuming you are on a 10-year repayment plan.After graduating from U-M, students go on to jobs where they make an average of $58,051 during the early years of their career.
+Those who take out this much in loans have to make a monthly payment of about $419 if they are on a 10-year repayment plan.After graduating from U-M, students go on to jobs where they make an average of $58,051 during the early years of their career.

 A rank of #3 on this year’s list means Macomb Community College is a great place for business students.

-The excellent programs at Calvin University helped the school earn the #4 place on this year’s ranking of the best business schools in Michigan.
+The excellent programs at Grand Valley State University helped the school earn the #5 place on this year’s ranking of the best business schools in Michigan.

-Lawrence Technological University did quite well in this year’s ranking of the best places for business students.
-It came in at #7 on the list.
+Washtenaw Community College did quite well in this year’s ranking of the best places for business students.
+It came in at #8 on the list.

-With a ranking of #8, Washtenaw Community College did quite well on this year’s best schools for business students working.
+With a ranking of #9, Michigan Technological University did quite well on this year’s best schools for business students working.

-Michigan Technological University landed the #9 spot in the rankings for the best business programs.
+Lansing Community College landed the #10 spot in the rankings for the best business programs.

 With a ranking of #11, Central Michigan University did quite well on this year’s best schools for business students working.

-Schoolcraft College came in at #14 in this year’s edition of the ranking.
+Western Michigan University came in at #13 in this year’s edition of the ranking.

 University of Michigan - Dearborn came in at #15 in this year’s edition of the ranking.